 Many of today’s ERP systems have a traditional client/server architecture.
 For salespeople who work from a home office, a manufacturer’s IT department often sets up remote desktop services access to the ERP system for those salespeople.

-However, the IT department doesn’t always have the time or the resources to build a smartphone application that gives field users easy access to ERP data.
+However, the IT department doesn’t always have the time or resources to build a smartphone application that provides field users with easy access to ERP data.

-If ERP data is synchronized to a CRM system that has a mature smartphone client, field salespeople will have easier access to data such as open quotes and sales order history while traveling from client to client.
+If ERP data is synchronized with a CRM system that has a mature smartphone client, field salespeople will have easier access to data, such as open quotes and sales order history, while traveling from client to client.

 “Mobile Client” must be more than a CRM feature checklist item.
 The methods for delivering ERP data to smartphones should be thought through in advance.